teamed/teamed.io/pages/policy.md

 {% par 9 %}
-If you don't want to work with a task &mdash; for any reason, post a message to the project manager asking to "_assign someone else_".
-In this case, you'll lose as many points as there are minutes in the task budget.
+If you don't want to work with a task &mdash; for any reason, post a message to the project manager asking to "_assign someone else._" In this case, you'll lose as many points as there are minutes in the task budget.

 {% par 23 %}